 The University of Hertfordshire is among the top in the world

-The University of Hertfordshire is one of the top 100 universities in the world under 50 years old, according to the new Times Higher Education 100 under 50 rankings.
+The University of Hertfordshire continues to be one of the top 100 universities in the world under 50 years old, according to the new Times Higher Education 100 under 50 rankings.

 Climbing the rankings

-Out of all the universities in the world founded after 1964, the University is ranked at number 60, climbing 15 places from last year and above renowned institutions such as Aston and the University of Kent.
+Out of all the universities in the world founded after 1964, the University is ranked at number 71 and above renowned institutions such as the Universities of Loughborough and Kent.
 The rankings, compiled by the Times Higher Education magazine, a global authority on higher education are based on excellence across teaching, research, citations, industry income and international outlook.